 A buy to let mortgage is designed for those who want to buy property to rent out to a third party.
 As with a residential mortgage you can choose between fixed, discount, and other mortgage types, however the key difference is working out how much you can borrow.

-Buy to let mortgage lenders usually base their decisions on the likely rental income from the property instead of the applicant's annual income.
+Buy to let mortgage lenders look at the likely rental income from the property as well as the applicant's annual income.
 Here are some good points to note when looking into a buy to let mortgage:

 Loan-to-value (LTV) is generally 60%-85% for buy to let mortgages.